Nuvoladog/Nuvoladog/README.md

 Hi, I’m @Nuvoladog

-I’m interested in IBM 370 mainframe projects, currently trying to re-learn Assembler skills
+I’m interested in IBM 370 mainframe projects, currently trying to re-learn Assembler skills.

 Interested in what people are doing with Raspberry Pi and Arduino.

+Trying to build my own Z80 project - only 40 years too late!

 <!---